 How is the School Council organised?

-There are 4 Senior Prefects; the Head Boy and Girl and the deputy Head Boy and Girl.
+There are 4 Senior Prefects and two Head Students.
 They are the face of the School Council and can be seen speaking at school events, supporting local activities, taking assemblies and meeting parents at the various consultation meetings.
 They lead all the School Council activities and meetings and plan events that take place in school.
 They are supported by year 11 prefects and representatives from each form group.

-The Senior Prefects are really keen to be noticeable and approachable and for students to speak to them.
-They have their own notice board at the Conrad Reception desk and hold their own ‘surgery’ there every Friday break time.
-The general prefects can be seen out and about across the school supporting in the library, supervising during break and lunch, helping the admin team, helping to run clubs and activities for different departments, running the Rewards Shop and supporting year 7.
+The Head Students and Prefects can be seen out and about across the school supporting in the library, supervising during break and lunch, helping the admin team and helping to run clubs and activities for different departments.
 All students have opportunities to take part in student voice, participate in teaching and learning activities and reviews, sit on interview panels and become ambassadors for key issues that affect everyone in school.

 How does it work?